hoganlab-fish/emumadz/source/quickstart.rst

    :header-rows: 1

 .. warning::
-   ``Sample_Identity_Intermediate`` is required.
+   ``Sample_Identity_Intermediate`` is optional, the ``setup_filepaths.sh`` script will try to guess by substring matching.
 A downstream step silently truncates file names if it exceeds a certain limit.
 No explanation for this behaviour was available.

 .. note::
    ``Vis_`` fields should contain the file name but not the file extensions, both ``bedgraph`` and ``tdf`` files will be generated.
 Note that both files contain the same information but ``tdf`` is optimised for viewing with the ``IGV`` Genome Browser.

+.. csv-table:: Example samplesheet showing one sample
+   :file: tables/samplesheet_example.csv
+   :header-rows: 1

 Run the ``validate_samples.py`` script if unsure.
 This checks the validity of each file in the samplesheet per sample. *To be written*